Receiver-Device-Independent Quantum Key Distribution: Security analysis

 where $p(\text{succ})$ denotes the probability that a round of the protocol is conclusive (hence used to generate the key).
 The second term captures the error correction cost ($H_2$ is the binary entropy and QBER is the quantum bit error rate, which can be estimated from the data $p(b|x,y)$).
 The first term captures the privacy amplification efficiency and is given by Eve's conditional min entropy $H_\text{min}(A|E,\text{succ})=-\log_2\left(p_g(e=k|\text{succ})\right)$, where $p_g(e=k|\text{succ})$ is the probability of correctly guessing the secret bit $k$ given that the round is conclusive.
+We note that the expression $R$ provides a lower bound on the key rate, and the bound is in general not tight.
+In order to obtain tight bounds, one should directly consider the conditional von Neumann entropy, see e.g.\ Ref.~\cite{Devetak2005,dupuis2016,Fawzi2018}.

 The main challenge is now to bound Eve's guessing probability $p_g :=p_g(e=k|\text{succ})= \frac{p(e=k,\text{succ})}{p(\text{succ})}$, under the constraint that the observed data is given by $p(b|x,y)$ and that the states prepared by Alice have given overlaps.
 More precisely, we want to upper bound the quantity: